What to Expect When Working with Ipe

 Cutting Ipe presents another problem.
 The strength and density of the wood makes regular blades dull out within a few cuts.
 For this reason, it’s always best to use carbide tip blades to ensure that each cut can be done smoothly and quickly many times over.
 Each carbide tip blade or drill bit is typically a dollar or two more expensive than the regular variety.
 When working with Ipe it’s a wise decision to spend a little extra money and save you the headaches of having to change dull blades often.

 Finally, let’s address the issue of price.
 Ipe is a very expensive wood.
 Usually you’ll find yourself spending about $3.00 – $4.00 per lineal foot of for 1×6 material.
 With wood, the old saying “you get what you pay for” definitely stands true.
 Cheap woods like pressure treated pine can’t last very long under the tough conditions decking boards have to endure.
 The sunlight quickly deteriorates pressure treated pine causing it to splinter and crack as it grays out.
 Although pressure treated pine is resistant to termites, it develops mold like any other softwood and lasts only around 10 years with constant sanding, sealing and staining.
 Ipe is almost the complete opposite.
 Ipe is highly resistant to termites and mold without the added chemicals that pressure treated lumber has.
 Ipe can last over 50 years if left untreated, and as it grays out its strength, resistance, and density remain unchanged.
 To maintain its color just add a finish for hardwood decking like Ipe Oil™ or Messmer’s UV Plus once a year or as you see fit.
 That’s it.
 That’s all Ipe needs.
-This is the reason why Ipe’s initial cost is so high: once installed, there’s no maintenance needed aside from a regular sweep and wash.
+This is the reason why Ipe’s initial cost is so high: once installed, there’s very little maintenance needed aside from a regular sweep and wash.

 It is our hope that you found responses to the most common problems that are linked to Ipe.
 This way you can make the best decision based on facts.